 Like watching whatever happens to be on the TV while you run on the treadmill at the gym, because it’s too much trouble to look for the remote and find something you actually want to watch.

 Unfortunately, under pressure, where does your mind tend to go by default?

-Yep…usually the bad place.
-Worst-case scenarios.
+Yep…usually the worst possible places.
+Like worst-case scenarios.
 Past failures.
-Pretty much anything that makes us feel more freaked out and less confident.
+Pretty much all the things that make us feel less confident.

-Instead of expending extra effort to will your mind into a good place, use your cheat sheet to help trigger memories of the last time you had a great performance.
-The supportive comments or compliments you’ve received from teachers or colleagues whose opinions you trust and respect.
+Instead of expending extra effort to will your mind to think positive thoughts, use your cheat sheet to help trigger memories of the last time you had a great performance.
+Or the supportive comments or compliments you’ve received from teachers or colleagues whose opinions you trust and respect.
 Or even post-audition plans to hang out with friends at the new Vietnamese taco place you’ve been curious to try for months.